Xila-Project/Old_core/Documentation/source/Use/Setup.rst

 ------------

 .. warning::
-    In order to do not distrurb the upload process, it's highly recommend to disconnect all other serial adaptaters than the related ESP32.
+    In order to do not disturb the upload process, it's highly recommend to disconnect all other serial adapters than the related ESP32.

 Firstly, decompress the downloaded ``Installer.zip`` archive in an empty folder.
 You will find the following file structure :